Wrocław: Industrial age

 The Confederation of the Rhine had increased prosperity in Silesia and in the city.
 The removal of fortifications opened room for the city to expand beyond its former limits.
 Breslau became an important railway hub and industrial centre, notably for linen and cotton manufacture and the metal industry.
 The reconstructed university served as a major centre of science; Johannes Brahms later wrote his Academic Festival Overture to thank the university for an honorary doctorate awarded in 1879.

 In 1821, the (Arch)Diocese of Breslau withdrew from dependence on the Polish archbishopric of Gniezno, and Breslau became an exempt see.
+In 1822, the Prussian police discovered the Polonia Polish youth resistance organisation and carried out arrests of its members and searches of their homes.
+In 1848, many local Polish students joined the Greater Poland uprising against Prussia.
+On 5 May 1848, a convention of Polish activists from the Prussian and Austrian partitions of Poland was held in the city.
 On 10 October 1854, the Jewish Theological Seminary opened.
 The institution was the first modern rabbinical seminary in Central Europe.
 In 1863 the brothers Karl and Louis Stangen founded the travel agency Stangen, the second travel agency in the world.

 The city was an important centre of the Polish secret resistance movement and the seat of a Polish uprising committee before and during the January Uprising of 1863–1864 in the Russian Partition of Poland.
-Local Poles took part in Polish national mourning after the Russian massacre of Polish protesters in Warsaw in February 1861, and also organized several patriotic Polish church services throughout 1861.
+Local Poles took part in Polish national mourning after the Russian massacre of Polish protesters in Warsaw in February 1861, and also organised several patriotic Polish church services throughout 1861.
 Secret Polish correspondence, weapons, and insurgents were transported through the city.

 After the outbreak of the uprising in 1863, the Prussian police carried out mass searches of Polish homes, especially those of Poles who had recently come to the city.
-The city's inhabitants, both Poles and Germans, excluding the German aristocracy, largely sympathized with the uprising, and some Germans even joined local Poles in their secret activities.
+The city's inhabitants, both Poles and Germans, excluding the German aristocracy, largely sympathised with the uprising, and some Germans even joined local Poles in their secret activities.
 In June 1863 the city was officially confirmed as the seat of secret Polish insurgent authorities.
 In January 1864, the Prussian police arrested a number of members of the Polish insurgent movement.

 The Unification of Germany in 1871 turned Breslau into the sixth-largest city in the German Empire.
 Its population more than tripled to over half a million between 1860 and 1910.
 The 1900 census listed 422,709 residents.